Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: Introduction

 This paper is organized as follows.
-In Sec. \ref{sec2}, we illustrate the MGI model and analyze the mass spectrum of charmonium states with MGI model.
-And then, in Sec. \ref{sec3} we further study the corresponding two body OZI-allowed strong decay behaviors of the discussed states and compare our results with previous results \cite{Barnes:2005pb}.
-Then, the calculation method of the radiative decays of singly charmonium states, along with the numerical results are given in Sec. \ref{sec4}.
-Finally, we summarize and explore how the $2D$ and $1F$ may be observed.
+In Sec. \ref{sec2}, we briefly review the present status of charmonium family and previous studies on charmonium states.
+Then, in Sec. \ref{sec3}, we introduce the phenomenological models employed, including the modified Godfrey-Isgur (MGI) model for the mass spectrum, the quark pair creation model for Okubo-Zweig-Iizuka (OZI)-allowed strong decays, the constituent quark model for electromagnetic transitions.
+Our numerical results and corresponding analysis are presented in Sec. \ref{sec4}.
+And in Sec. \ref{sec5} discusses the production of these charmonium states using the hadronic loop mechanism.
+Finally, we summarize and explore how the $2D$ and $1F$ may be detected.